technofocus-pte/ppteamsintpvt/Labs/Lab 8/Lab 8 - Create Microsoft Teams approval with custom connector.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image3.png)

-6. Copy the content from the page and save it on notepad as swagger.json.
+6. Right click the page and then save the file as swagger.json.
 You'll use this file later in the exercise.

      ![Screenshot of an arrow pointing to the save as button.](./media/image4.png)